Mathematical analysis of electromagnetic scattering by dielectric nanoparticles with high refractive indices: EM scattering resolvent and resonances

-In this section, we introduce the EM scattering problem by a system of strongly coupled nanoparticles with high refractive indices embedded in the free space, and mathematically define the dielectric subwavelength resonance.
+In this section, we introduce the EM scattering problem by strongly coupled nanoparticles with high refractive indices in $\R^3$.
+We will mathematically define the scattering resolvent of the Maxwell operator associated with a dielectric obstacle, via the volume potential operators and the Lippmann--Schwinger equation.
+These concepts further allow us to introduce the dielectric subwavelength resonances, which is the main object of this work.

-Suppose $D$ is a bounded smooth open set that is occupied by a set of dielectric nanoparticles with a characteristic size $\d$.
-By taking the center of the particle system as the origin of the coordinate system, we can choose a reference bounded open set $B$, containing the origin, with a smooth boundary $\p B$ and an the exterior unit normal vector $\n$ such that $D = \d B$.
-We assume that $B$ has $m$ connected components denoted by $B_i$, $ 1 \le i \le m$ $(m \ge 1)$, i.e., $B = \cup_{i = 1}^m B_i$ to represent that the particle system has $m$ nanoparticles.
-We like to point out that $B^c := \R^3 \backslash \bar{B}$ may also be a disconnected open set with connected components $B^c_j$, $0 \le j \le n$ $(n \ge 0)$, i.e., $B^c = \cup_{j = 0}^n B_j^c$, where $B^c_0$ is the unbounded one.
+\mb{Without loss of generality, let $D$ be a (reference) bounded open set, containing the origin, with the smooth boundary $\p D$ and the exterior unit normal vector $\n$.
+We denote the union of all nanoparticles by

+where $0 < \d \ll 1$ is the characteristic size of the small particles.
+We also assume that both $D$ and $D^c := \R^3 \backslash \bar{D}$ may have multiple connected components; see Figure \ref{setup}.